Eventual-Inc/Daft/docs/source/dataframe_comparison.rst

 However, Ray Datasets are not a fully-fledged Dataframe abstraction (and `it is explicit in not being an ETL framework for data science <https://docs.ray.io/en/latest/data/faq.html#what-should-i-not-use-ray-datasets-for>`_) which means that it lacks key features in data querying, visualization and aggregations.

-Instead, Ray Data is a perfect destination for processed data from DaFt Dataframes to be sent to with a simple ``df.to_ray_dataset()`` call.
+Instead, Ray Data is a perfect destination for processed data from DaFt Dataframes to be sent to with a simple :meth:`df.to_ray_dataset() <daft.DataFrame.to_ray_dataset>` call.
 This is useful as an entrypoint into your model training and inference ecosystem!